 You will find a memorial stone in the Memorial Grove with a low-relief of Jónas.
-Inside the grove you will also find a view-dial, showing the names of the surrounding mountains.
+Inside the grove, you will also find a view-dial, showing the names of the surrounding mountains.
 Although the trees have grown so much since the view-dial was put up that they are now totally blocking the view ;)

 Since then the mountain has been climbed many times and in 1991 eleven people mounted it on the same occasion.
 Something around 150 people have now managed to climb this magnificent peak.
+You can watch a video of a 2020 climb on Vísir, it is truly amazing.

-Cars often stop in the middle of the road when people spot this beautiful mountain and stop to admire it, as it all of a sudden appears.
-But if you drive a little further on your right-hand side you will find a driveway where you can stop and take pictures.
 A little bit further on you will also find a driveway on your left-hand side and can get out of the car there.
-It is so worth it, it is just breathtaking.
+It is so worth it, Hraundrangi is just breathtaking.

 No matter how many times I visit North Iceland I always stop and admire this mountain and take photos.